Freddie Strahan

-Freddie Strahan (born 21 December 1938 in Kilmainham, Dublin, Ireland) is an Irish former professional soccer player.
+Freddie Strahan (21 December 1938 – 13 December 2024) was an Irish professional footballer who played as a midfielder.
 He is the only League of Ireland player to score for the Republic of Ireland against England during their 14 meetings since 1946.

 Career

-He played hurling with Kevin's Hurling Club until the age of sixteen and won a Dublin Minor Hurling Championship before he signed for Shelbourne F.C. in 1957.
+Strahan played hurling with Kevin's Hurling Club until the age of sixteen and won a Dublin Minor Hurling Championship before he signed for Shelbourne in 1957 with whom he went on to win a League of Ireland title and two FAI Cups.

-He won 5 caps for Ireland at senior international level.
+He won five caps for the Republic of Ireland national team at international level.
 He represented the League of Ireland XI against Italy in May 1962.
-His international debut was against Poland in a 3–1 defeat on 10 May 1964 in Kracow, and he scored against England two weeks later.
+His international debut was against Poland in a 3–1 defeat on 10 May 1964 in Kraków, and he scored against England two weeks later.

 Strahan was awarded a benefit game in June 1966.
-He would later serve the club as secretary, director and briefly as manager in 1981.
+He later served the club as secretary, director and briefly as manager in 1981.

+Personal life and death

-He lives in Dublin, and received the title 'FAI Eircom Legend' at the Ireland v Poland match in November 2008, as an sign of honour.
+Strahan lived in Dublin, and received the title 'FAI Eircom Legend' at the Ireland v Poland match in November 2008, as a sign of honour.

+Strahan died on 13 December 2024, at the age of 85.